WinterAxis/ESV-MD-Bible/The_Bible_esv/63_2_John/2_John_1.md

 Though I have much to write to you, I would rather not use paper and ink.
 Instead I hope to come to you and talk face to face, so that our joy may be complete.

 ###### 13
-The children of your elect sister greet you. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+The children of your elect sister greet you.

 ***